microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-c#.md

 ---
 The following code snippets will demonstrate how to perform each of the retrieve queries using the DicomWeb Client we created.

-The following variable will be used throghout the rest of the examples:
+The following variables will be used throghout the rest of the examples:
 ```c#
 string studyInstanceUid = "1.2.826.0.1.3680043.8.498.13230779778012324449356534479549187420"; //StudyUID for All 3 examples
 string seriesInstanceUid = "1.2.826.0.1.3680043.8.498.45787841905473114233124723359129632652"; //SeriesUID for GreenSquare and RedTriangle